Carmarthenshire: Local government

-Carmarthenshire became an administrative county with a county council taking over functions from the Quarter Sessions under the Local Government Act 1888.
+Under the Local Government Act 1888, Carmarthenshire became an administrative county with a county council taking over functions from the Quarter Sessions.
 Under the Local Government Act 1972, the administrative county of Carmarthenshire was abolished on 1 April 1974 and the area of Carmarthenshire became three districts within the new county of Dyfed : Carmarthen, Dinefwr and Llanelli.
+Until 1974, Carmarthenshire had been governed locally by civil parishes; these in large part equated to ecclesiastical parishes, most of which still exist as part of the Church in Wales.
 Under the Local Government (Wales) Act 1994, Dyfed was abolished on 1 April 1996 and Carmarthenshire was re-established as a county.
 The three districts united to form a unitary authority which had the same boundaries as the traditional county of Carmarthenshire.
 In 2003, the Clynderwen community council area was transferred to the administrative county of Pembrokeshire.

+As of 2024, the council leader is Darren Price of Plaid Cymru.

+The county covers three Senedd constituencies, with its Members of the Senedd since 2021 being: